ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 1. Physical location: One way is to just refer to the pins based on their physical location.
 These numbers are indicated in the gray boxes in the above diagram.
 All pins on the left half have odd number locations while all pins on the right half have even numbered locations.

-2. BRCM (broadcom convention): You can also use the broadcomm convention where the numbering is not based on the physical location.
-For example the pin at physical location 12 is referred to as pin number 18 (note that you drop the 'GPIO' part) as per the BRCM convention.
+2. BCM (broadcom convention): You can also use the broadcomm convention where the numbering is not based on the physical location.
+For example the pin at physical location 12 is referred to as pin number 18 (note that you drop the 'GPIO' part) as per the BCM convention.

 Either of the above conventions is okay to use in your programs as long as you define which scheme you are using before you start referring to the pins.